-- 9. Having regard to the extensive functions of the WHETO, the job requirements and operational need of the post, the scope and the complexity of tasks involved, the extent and level of official liaison required, as well as the business potential and cooperation opportunities for Hong Kong, we consider it appropriate to pitch the head of the WHETO at AOSGC (D2) level.
-The proposed job description of the post is at Annex 1. - In June 1991, Finance Committee (FC) approved a flexible 10. ranking system to facilitate the posting and retention of directorate heads and deputy heads of overseas offices.
+11. In June 1991, Finance Committee (FC) approved a flexible ranking system to facilitate the posting and retention of directorate heads and deputy heads of overseas offices.
 Under this system, in certain specified situations a supernumerary post at a pre-determined higher rank can be created and held against the permanent post of the lower rank.
-March 2002, after considering Paper No. EC(2001-02)26 for the Establishment Sub-committee (ESC), FC approved the extension of the flexible ranking system to all directorate head and deputy head posts in ETOs in the Mainland.
+In March 2002, after considering Paper No. EC(2001-02)26 for the Establishment Subcommittee (ESC), FC approved the extension of the flexible ranking system to all directorate head and deputy head posts in ETOs in the Mainland.
 Accordingly, the same ranking arrangement should apply to the WHETO.
-Background and justifications of the system are at Annex 2.
+Background and rationale of the system are at Enclosure 2.
+The pre-determined higher rank in this case would be set at the Administrative Officer Staff Grade B (D3) level.